-When it comes to graphics, they can be only be processed via two renderers – either CPU renderers or GPU ones.
-Mostly on dedicated servers.
-While the two share basic similarities as their work is essentially the same, but how they go about processing their tasks is what makes them very different from each other.
+When it comes to graphics, they can be only be processed through either CPU or GPU renderers.
+The two share basic similarities and their work is essentially the same.
+However the way they process tasks is fundamentally different.

-Let’s start with the more commonly used CPU renderers or render engines.
+Let’s start with the more commonly used CPU renderers, also known as render engines.
 A central processing unit (CPU) renderer works to convert data input to information output as its core task as the control center of the entire computer.

-As the earliest renderer available, CPU renderers enjoy widespread usage and are basically the industry standard when it comes to rendering.
-However, GPU render engines are fast catching up.
+Being the first renderer available historically, CPU renderer has a widespread usage, and is basically the industry standard when it comes to rendering.
+However, GPU render engines are quickly catching up.

 With advancing rendering technology and dedicated image processing power, GPU renderers have become increasingly sophisticated over time and are giving their CPU predecessors a run for their money.